-- Describe the site fully and accurately including where it is and what it is used for: - State the name and address of the property. - Attach a site plan to identify the location and size of the site. - Identify what type of development it is (a residential dwelling, holiday let, second home, etc.) and the size (number of storeys, number of bedrooms, any outbuildings, etc). - Identify where the access into the site and into the building is will this be safe at times of flood?
-If not, are there other safe accesses that can be used? - Identify where people could safely be rescued from in an emergency if a flood occurs before the building is evacuated (usable safe refuge). - Identify potential sources of floodwater and what to look out for. - What timescale are people likely to have to respond to flood warnings? - State who will be responsible for implementing the Flood Response Plan and who will review it and how regularly. - State the date the Plan was adopted and refer to timescales for review. - State which flood zone the site is in (as identified in a Flood Risk Assessment or on the Environment Agency's website66).
+- Identify what type of development it is (a residential dwelling, holiday let, second home, etc.) and the size (number of storeys, number of bedrooms, any outbuildings, etc). - Identify where the access into the site and into the building is will this be safe at times of flood?
+If not, are there other safe accesses that can be used? - Identify where people could safely be rescued from in an emergency if a flood occurs before the building is evacuated (usable safe refuge). - Identify potential sources of floodwater and what to look out for. - What timescale are people likely to have to respond to flood warnings? - State who will be responsible for implementing the Flood Response Plan and who will review it and how regularly. - State the date the Plan was adopted and refer to timescales for review. - State which flood zone the site is in (as identified in a Flood Risk Assessment or on the Environment Agency's website65).
 A flood zone identifies how likely the site is to flood. - Identify the scope of the plan the site, building, property and people